A Brief History of Buddhism in Mongolia

 (2) Tashi Choling has 100 monks who are mostly married, and who study Tibetan, English, rituals, Lam-rim and a little debate.
 The Abbot of Ganden Thekcholing is the organizational, although not administrative head of the 120 new monasteries in Mongolia.
 Tashi Choling, however, remains separate from this umbrella.

 (3) Erdene Zuu now has 40 monks, only five of whom are celibate, full monks.
 The rest are married, come for daily pujas and prayers from 11am to 3pm, and then go home to their families.
 The monks have only the Tibetan-style Labrang Dechen Yangtse (bLa-brang bDe-chen yang-rtse), while the three Chinese style temples are still run as museums.
 At present, the 31 year old Frenchman, Mili Rinpoche, who had been recognized as the reincarnation of Geshe Sherab Zangpo of Sera Mey, is living at Erdene Zuu.
-As the monks do not seem to have any instruction other than in chanting rituals, he has started teaching them, beginning with the “Lama Nga-chupa” (bLa-ma lnga-bcu-pa, Fifty Verses of Guru Devotion).
+As the monks do not seem to have any instruction other than in chanting rituals, he has started teaching them, beginning with the “Lama Nga-chupa” (bLa-ma lnga-bcu-pa, Fifty Stanzas on the Guru).
 The Mongol monks have respect for him and listen to his teachings because he is a Rinpoche, but he has studied very little himself.
 His main Lama is Gangchen Rinpoche, who brought him to Mongolia and presented him as a Rinpoche.
 Gangchen Rinpoche is one of the main proponents of the controversial protector Shugden.
 Many new monasteries wanted Mili Rinpoche as their abbot, but he declined.

 (4) Shankh has 53 monks, one old ruined temple and two new ones.
 The monks perform tantric rituals and recite prayers.